chef/automate/dev-docs/auth.md

 - Azure AD with SAML: we cannot support SAML with Azure AD because Automate cannot consume SAML IdP metadata, which Azure relies on to rotate keys.
 - Appleconnect with SAML: invalid signature error.
-- in general, dex does not support idP initiated SSO
+- In general, dex does not support idP initiated SSO.
+There is a [PR](https://github.com/dexidp/dex/pull/1514) in progress to add this functionality, last updated Sep 24, 2019.

 ## authn-service